 Our Church During COVID-19

-Guided by trends from local data, we have moved to Stage 2 of our reopening and increased the Mass attendance limit to 100 people.
-We will continue to increase attendance when local data and recommendations by health professionals and the Archdiocese clearly indicate that doing so does not increase risk to the community’s health and safety.
+Currently, Mass attendance is limited to 100 people.
+Attendance may be increased only when local data and recommendations by health professionals and the Archdiocese clearly indicate that doing so will not increase risk to the community's health and safety.

 SATURDAY - 4 PM; SUNDAY - 7:30 AM, 9 AM (AT ST. LAWRENCE), 11 AM, 5:30 PM

 Whether you are healthy or “high risk” (anyone over 60, immunocompromised, with a heart condition or diabetes, or who has any other serious underlying medical conditions), your safety and health during worship is the highest priority.
 Mass is inherently a high-risk activity, given that it involves many people gathering indoors for a prolonged period of time.
 We encourage each of you to discern what is best for your own health and the health of your family and your communities, and to consult with your doctor when appropriate.
 Should you decide that staying at home is safer, we respect and honor your decision.
 We continue to stream the 11 a.m.
 Mass so that you can worship and participate at home and watch it live or anytime afterwards.

 Recognizing that the pandemic still persists, the Archdiocese has made the following statement:

 “The dispensation from the Sunday Mass obligation will continue for the foreseeable future.
 Cardinal Seán strongly encourages people in vulnerable populations, especially the elderly and those with complicating physical conditions, to continue to watch Mass from their homes, on their parish’s social media or on CatholicTV.”